ngzhiwei517/SC2002-SCE2-Group-5/README.md

 # Test Cases
 We’ve tested the system for several key functionalities.
 Below are some of the test cases:
+Full test cases can be found in the reports.

 ## 1. System Login Functionality
 - **Test Case 1**: Valid login with correct NRIC and password.